Aktiun/chartfactor-studio-apps/README.md

 Data provided by the [Centers for Medicare & Medicaid Services](https://data.cms.gov/search?keywords=Medicare%20Inpatient%20Hospitals%20-%20by%20Provider&sort=Relevancy).

 Data engine is OpenSearch, base map tiles provided by OpenStreetMap.

+# Airbnb listings and US market stats

+This ChartFactor application helps you easily visualize Airbnb listings in a completely interactive way, data made available by [InsideAirbnb](http://insideairbnb.com/get-the-data/).
+You can explore entire home/apartments vs private rooms, lower vs higher activity listings, average prices and income, licensed vs. unlicensed listings, short-term vs long-term rentals, and top hosts.

+Plus, when selecting a property in the US, we provide detailed real estate market trends, courtesy of [Realtor.com](https://realtor.com).
+You can visualize median listing prices, active listings, median days on the market, month over month and year over year percent changes, between other metrics.

+Source code is available at https://github.com/Aktiun/chartfactor-studio-apps/tree/main/airbnb-statistics